MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 ![Remote debugger components](../debugger/media/remote-debugger-aspnet.png "Remote_debugger_components")

 This guide explains how to set up and configure a Visual Studio ASP.NET Core, deploy it to IIS, and attach the remote debugger from Visual Studio.
-To remote debug ASP.NET 4.5.2, see [Remote Debug ASP.NET on an IIS Computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md).
+To remote debug ASP.NET 4.8, see [Remote Debug ASP.NET on an IIS Computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md).
 You can also deploy and debug on IIS using Azure.
 For Azure App Service, see [Remote debug ASP.NET Core on Azure](/learn/modules/dotnet-debug-visual-studio-azure-web-apps/) or, for Visual Studio Enterprise, use the [Snapshot Debugger](../debugger/debug-live-azure-applications.md) (.NET 4.6.1 required).

 ## Prerequisites

-::: moniker range=">=vs-2019"
-Visual Studio 2019 is required to follow the steps shown in this article.
+Visual Studio 2019 or a later version is required to follow the steps shown in this article.
-::: moniker-end

 These procedures have been tested on these server configurations:
+* Windows Server 2022 and IIS 10
-* Windows Server 2012 R2 and IIS 8
+* Windows Server 2019 and IIS 10
 * Windows Server 2016 and IIS 10
-* Windows Server 2019 and IIS 10

 ## Network requirements